Licensed Behavior Analysis

 Virginia Department of Medical Assistance Services (DMAS).
-(March 14, 2022, 01:02 EDT).
+(August 10, 2023, 01:02 EDT).
 Mental Health Services, Chapter 8: Appendix D: Intensive Community Based Support Youth. https://vamedicaid.dmas.virginia.gov/manual-chapters/appendix-d-intensive-community-based-support-youth

-Therapeutic Consultative Services assist caregivers and direct support professionals cultivate fundamental stability for a variety of individuals through shared well-being.
-Following the completion of behavioral and skills assessments, therapeutic strategies - derived from best practices and guided by ethics - advance a concept for recovery that begins with the marginalization of problematic responding.
+Therapeutic Consultative Services assist caregivers and direct support professionals cultivate stability for a variety of individuals through shared well-being.
+Following the completion of behavioral and skills assessments, therapeutic strategies - derived from best practices and guided by ethics - advance a concept for recovery that begins with the marginalization of problematic behavior.

 Virginia Department of Medical Assistance Services (DMAS).
-(March 14, 2022, 12:56 EDT).
+(August 10, 2023, 12:56 EDT).
 Developmental Disability Waivers, Chapter 4: Covered Services and Limitations (DD). https://vamedicaid.dmas.virginia.gov/manual-chapters/covered-services-and-limitations-dd?manual_id=12705